chrissimpkins/ink/README.md

 - `--find=` : find string value for user defined templates
 - `-h, --help` : application help
-- `--lint` : lint a template file for validity
+- `--lint` : lint a template file for validity using the ink template file specification
 - `--replace=` : replacement string value for template renders
 - `--stdout` : write rendered text to standard output stream
 - `--trimnl` : trim newline value from replacement string (intended for use with data piped through stdin stream)
 - `--usage` : application usage
 - `-v, --version` : application version

-### How to define a replacement string
+### How to define a replacement string on the command line

 The replacement text for your template file can either be piped to `ink` through the standard input stream or you can include the `--replace=[replacement string]` option in the command.
 These are mutually exclusive and one of the two approaches is mandatory with each command.